russellgordon/teaching/src/site/notes/CEMC/SCCST2023/A Rapid Workflow for Publishing CS Teaching Materials.md

 ## Output examples

-Here is an example of [a longer tutorial](https://ics3u-2023.mrgordon.tech/tutorials/air-bn-b-lottie-animations-library/) that the author, in the past, might have conveyed using a PDF file (exported from presentation software) or with a video.
+[A lesson](https://ics3u-2023.mrgordon.tech/concepts/lists/) that the author, in the past, might have conveyed using a PDF file (exported from presentation software) or with a video.

+An [end-of-module task](https://ics3u-2023.mrgordon.tech/tasks/reproduce-an-interface/) for students to complete to demonstrate learning goal mastery.

-Here is a [complete course website](https://ics3u-2023.mrgordon.tech/section-1/home/) (half of the author's ICS3U course from 2022-23).
+A [complete course website](https://ics3u-2023.mrgordon.tech/section-1/home/) (half of the author's ICS3U course from 2022-23).

 ## Resources